Mighty Naturalist Programs 2020

 Fee: $8 per child ($5 Dahlem member); free for adult and children under 1 year old

-February 5; Winter Animal Tracks.
-How animals make tracks can tell us what they are, what they’re doing and where they’re headed.
+January 31; Winter Animal Tracks How animals make tracks can tell us what they are, what they’re doing and where they’re headed.
 We’ll read a story go on a hunt to see where animal tracks take us; across a trail and up a tree, along the stream, or maybe to a protected home hidden under trees?
 Indoors we will use rubber tracks to create our own tracks and stories.
 One step at a time and you’ll learn the common tracks we see this time of year.

-March 5; Super Squirrely.
-If you followed a squirrel for a day, what would you see?
+February 7; Super Squirrely If you followed a squirrel for a day, what would you see?
 Climbing branches, storing seeds, making homes in tree holes, and maybe even flying!
 Discover different kinds of squirrels as they scamper, eat, and―finally―sleep.
 We will go on a squirrely outing to look for clues squirrels are actively busy in winter, head indoors to make ‘n take squirrel craft, and read a cute story about squirrels.

 February 14; Tree House – Who Lives There?
 Nature is full of hidden clues about the animals that live there.
 You may not know where to look or what to look for but animal clues are everywhere.
 You’ll learn how to spot and identify common clues that animals live in or near forest trees.
 We’ll read a story, go on a short outdoor adventure, then head into the classroom to see an assortment of animal furs and homes, and make a craft.